Faridpur Medical College: Academics

 The college offers a five-year course of study, approved by the Bangladesh Medical and Dental Council (BMDC), leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from University of Dhaka.
 After passing the final professional examination, there is a compulsory one-year internship.
 The internship is a prerequisite for obtaining registration from the BMDC to practice medicine.

 Admission for Bangladeshis to the MBBS programme at all medical colleges in Bangladesh (government and private) is conducted centrally by the Directorate General of Health Services (DGHS).
 It administers a written multiple choice question exam simultaneously throughout the country.
 Candidates are admitted based primarily on their score on this test, although grades at Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) level also play a part.
 Admission for foreign students is based on their SSC and HSC grades.
 As of October 2020, the college is allowed to admit 180 students annually.

-Bangabandhu Sheikh Mujib Medical College Journal (BSMMCJ) is the official journal of the college.
-It is a peer-reviewed, open access journal, published semi-annually in January and July.
-It accepts original research articles, review articles on topics of current interest, and interesting case reports.
-Submissions should not have been published previously, and should not be submitted to multiple publications concurrently.
+It also offers the D-Ortho (Diploma in Orthopedics) course, which is a two-year post graduation degree on Orthopedics.
+It also offers post graduation course in Gynae and Obstetrics.
+The FMC Hospital is a government tertiary care hospital accredited as one of the best hospitals in the country.